ppwyau/Project-3/README.md

 References for any code used that is not your own

 # Instructions on how to use and interact with the project:
-# Launch the Dashboard: Open the interactive dashboard by running the Python script.
+# Launch the Dashboard: Open the interactive dashboard by running the Python script from jupyter notebook.
+- Data has been imported from csv file in posgresql
 -  Use Filters: Use the dropdown menus and checkboxes to filter the data by month, weather conditions, urban or rural areas, and other available options.
 -  Explore Visualizations: View different charts like bar graphs, scatter plots, and heatmaps to analyze accident patterns.
 -  Hover for Details: Hover over data points on graphs to see detailed information (e.g., number of accidents, severity).
 -  Interpret Responsibly: Use the insights for educational or policy purposes, keeping in mind the limitations noted in the project.
 -  Technical Requirements: Make sure you have the required libraries installed (e.g., Pandas, hvPlot, Panel, Chrome browser).
 Use a Jupyter Notebook or Python environment to run the code if running locally.
+-  Flask has been also created, index and plot html files to draw dashboards and python code to run it.

 # Efforts for ethical considerations made in the project: